CiscoDevNet/monitoring-as-code/ClusterMonitoring/DotNetCore/README.md

 `anyuid` - the equivalent as allowing UID 0, or root user, both inside and outside the container https://www.openshift.com/blog/managing-sccs-in-openshift

 # 2. Deploy application
-Deploy Pods or Deployments, instrument with AppD agents using init containers (init-cont.yml) or auto-instrumentation (auto-instr.yml):
+Deploy Pods or Deployments, instrument with AppD agents using init containers (init-cont.yml) or auto-instrumentation (auto-instr.yml) that is a recommended approach to be used whenever possible.
+For latest list of auto-intrumentation supported environments refer to the official [documentation](https://docs.appdynamics.com/display/PRO45/Enable+Auto-Instrumentation+of+Supported+Applications).

-## a) Use init containers
+## a) Init containers

 Init containers are an option available in Kubernetes environments to run additional containers at startup time that help initialize an application.